dgraph-io/dgo/README.md

 fmt.Println(res.Rdf)
 ```

-`txn.QueryRDFWithVars` is aslo available when you need to pass values for variables
+`txn.QueryRDFWithVars` is also available when you need to pass values for variables
 used in the query.

 ### Running an Upsert: Query + Mutation